 Limitations of NCAVPS

 There is a limitation to comparing NCAVPS with the liquidation value of a company.
 Although the NCAVPS calculation may provide an estimated liquidation value of a company, the actual liquidation value is likely to be much different.
-It is because, in a liquidation, most assets will need to be sold quickly, and therefore, they are likely to be sold at less than market value and potentially less than the book value.
+In a liquidation, most assets will need to be sold quickly, and therefore, they are likely to be sold at less than market value and potentially less than the book value.

 The value of assets and liabilities on the balance sheet is usually recorded at book value.
-If the assets are sold for less than their book value, the NCAVPS formula will overestimate the liquidation value of the company.
+If the assets are sold for less than their book value, the NCAVPS formula will overestimate the company’s liquidation value.